 Campus Veterans Services

-Southeast Community College proudly offers support and coordinates services for our veterans through our Financial Aid and Student Accommodations Resource Office.
-Assistance is available to veterans, veteran dependents, and active-duty military students enrolled in or wishing to enroll in courses at SCC.
+Southeast Community College proudly offers support and coordinates services for our veterans.
+Our Veterans Service Specialist is available to aid veterans, veteran dependents, and active-duty military students enrolled in or wishing to enroll in courses at SCC.

 For more information about services available, visit www.southeast.edu/veterans-services/ or contact: